martinellison/anglican_calendar/README.md

 ### How to load the holy days of a Church calendar into your calendar

+*Create a new test calendar in your calendar system for just your Church calendar, and import the holy days into this new calendar.
+Then, if you want to undo the load and remove all the holy days, you can just delete the test calendar.
+This is just an alpha version after all.*

 There are generated calendars in the `data/cals` directory.
 Most calendar programs have some way of loading these files into your calendar.
 You want to load a file with a name like `cofe-2019.ical`.

-*Create a new calendar in your calendar system for just your Church calendar, and import the holy days into this new calendar.
-Then, if you want to remove all the holy days, you can just delete the entire calendar.*

 Note that there may be a way to subscribe to a calendar over the internet, so if someone can set this up it may be the best solution.